NikaPanchulidze/Omno/README.md

 (I have WSL2 on windows 11 and use it insdead or command prompt)

 ## ⚠️ **ATTENTION:**
-Make sure node application and ngrok are run from same command promt.
-For example mixing wsl2 with windows terminal can cause different localhost and Ngrok will not work.
+Make sure node application and ngrok run from same command prompt.
+For example mixing wsl2 with windows terminal can cause different localhost addresses and Ngrok will not work.

 ## How to use Ngrok
 Now, when you have already started node server, you should start Ngrok in your command line.